2020PB/police-brutality/all-locations.md

 A woman is seen being restrained by a police officer who stands behind her with his arms around her torso.
 She struggles with the officer and breaks free, after which she is repeatedly beaten on the thighs with batons and shot with what appear to be pepper balls by officers shouting "Get on the ground!" while she is standing still.
 Another woman walks towards the officers with her hands out, seeming to plead for restraint but not directly interfering.
 An officer yells at her to "Back up!" and then violently shoves her to the ground.

-tags: beat, shot, strike, baton, pepper-ball, arrest, inhumane-treatment, shove
+tags: beat, shot, strike, baton, pepper-ball, arrest, inhumane-treatment, shove, protestor

 id: in-indianapolis-2